francohowell/typescript_codechallenge/KYLESCOMMENTS.md

 ### Thursday Notes

-1. Trying to get SQLite to build on my Apple Silicon MBP as a dependency of the sqlite3 module was a pain.
+1. Trying to get SQLite to build on my Apple Silicon MBP as a dependency of the **Sqlite3** module was a pain.
 Nothing like starting a project that could get you a job and the simply running yarn install results in ugly, ugly errors.
 Turns out I never did install XCode on this laptop when I first got it 2 months ago.
 As a result the build process that used Python wouldn't work and it took me some research to find my solution.
-2. Woah, NestJS is pretty cool.
+2. Woah, **NestJS** is pretty cool.
 I like the structure it gives you.
 Lets you not have to answer for your design choices as you get to just go "because NestJS said so!"
-3. Took me a bit to realize that TypeORM's documentation was changed.
+3. Took me a bit to realize that **TypeORM**'s documentation was changed.
 0.3.0 of that module seriously changed a lot of things and as a result the documentation was a bit too new for the version (0.2.44) that we are using here.
 It's important to use 0.2.44 because the documentation for NestJS's guidance on using TypeORM uses the older verison.
 Support is probably weeks - if not months - away.
 4. I spent some time looking up how to automatically delete Tasks that belonged to a Category that was deleted and it lead to some back configurations that I was only able to figure out by looking up the like [5th GitHub task](https://github.com/typeorm/typeorm/issues/1460#issuecomment-383715715) that mentioned the error I was getting.
 Turns out you need to use `onDelete: 'CASCADE'` option in a @ManyToOne relation.
 5. lol the first time I ran my PATCH route to move a Task from one Category to another worked flawlessly the first time I tried it.
 Nothing but net on that one, buddy!
 6. I want to figure out validation and more friendly and informative exception handling.
 First stop is checking out Pipes in NestJS.
 ParseIntPipe is a good first step.